-Quaker oats recipes will satisfy you right through to lunch.
+Quaker oats recipes will satisfy you right through to lunch, unless you are insulin resistant as I am.

 It's a cereal grain grown primarily in Europe; 9 million tons per year, and surprisingly is not particularly popular in the United States; 1.7 million.
 Even Canada at 3.3 grows far more; it's one of the many reasons why Americans have to take so many statin drugs.